 Your dental implant aftercare is extremely important, as it impacts the long-term success of your investment.
 Follow your home care instructions carefully, especially in the days immediately after your implant installation.

-It’s crucial that you keep the gums around your implants clean and healthy.
+It’s crucial that you keep the gums around your dental implants clean and healthy.
 Like gingivitis, peri-implantitis is a type of infection that can compromise the integrity of your implant.
 Without good oral hygiene, your implant could fail.
 I highly recommend investing in both an electric toothbrush as well as a water flosser to use on an everyday basis.

-While we’re on the topic of whether implants are painful or not, it’s important to note that a lot of people prefer to have some type of sedation during their placement procedure.
+While we’re on the topic of whether dental implants are painful or not, it’s important to note that a lot of people prefer to have some type of sedation during their placement procedure.
 Even though getting dental implant surgery doesn’t hurt, the majority of people want to tune everything out or not think about what’s going on during the appointment.
 Sounds, pressure, or other stimuli can be bothersome to certain patients.
-And if you’re getting multiple implants on the same day or also need extractions, it can just be easier to have sedation and get it all over with at once.
+And if you’re getting multiple dental implants on the same day or also need extractions, it can just be easier to have sedation and get it all over with at once.
 When you’re comfortable and sedated, your dentist or implant specialist can work more efficiently.

 It’s a general rule of thumb that dental implant procedures have about a 98% success rate.
 That means your risk of something going wrong with your new dental implants is extremely low.
 In fact, it’s lower than other basic types of dental work.

 Dental implants have the longest life expectancy out of any modern-day dental restoration.
 Generally speaking, it’s fair to say that implants can last several decades or even the entire lifetime of the patient who is getting them.
 Today’s implants have a success rate of 98%.